Skip to main content

 );

-// Send the transaction to initialize the OFT
+// Build the transaction with the OFT Config initialization instruction

 You should only mint additional tokens if this is your first canonical OFT supply (i.e., the first source of tokens across every chain).
 While OFT <-> OFT connections will handle additional token supplies without an issue, OFT <-> OFT Adapter connections will need to ensure that the total supply globally is equal to the lockbox supply in OFT Adapter.